 In January 2009, broadband penetration had reached approximately 17.5%, compared to approximately 15% in January 2008.
 Lithuania lags behind the EU average of 22.9%.
-Moreover, the rate of growth of broadband penetration was below the EU average in 2008.
-Fixed broadband services are delivered through a number of competing types of infrastructure: fibre (approximately 27%), cable (approximately 12%), local area networks (approximately 10%).
-In 2008 wireless Internet access services based on the WiMAX technology (Worldwide Interoperability for Microwave Access) were launched in three major cities, by one of the 3.5 GHz spectrum assignees.
-Up to 57% of broadband lines were provided using non-DSL technology in January 2009, largely above the EU average of 21%.
+Moreover, growth the rate of of broadband penetration was below the EU average in 2008.
+Fixed broadband services are delivered through a number of competing of types infrastructure: fibre technology in January 2009, largely above the EU average of 21%.
 Mobile broadband penetration represented 6.2% in Lithuania as of January 2009, below the EU average of 13%.
 However, penetration of data service cards, modems or keys stood at 3.4%, above the EU average of 2.8%.
 The broadband market share of the fixed incumbent remained stable at 50% in January 2009, above the EU-27 average of 46%.
 Nevertheless, the incumbent's DSL share was as high as 99%.
 In January 2009, 58% of all fixed broadband lines allowed speeds up to 2 Mbps, whereas around 12% of lines were enabled with speeds of 10 Mbps or more.